Contraindications, Preparations, and Aftercare for all Tattoo Procedures

-AFTERCARE: please note that 50% of treatment success depends on the following care instructions.
+Please note that 50% of treatment success depends on the following care instructions.
 Your participation is not only desirable but necessary!
-In case of non-compliance can occur inflammation, scars, and blemishes.
+In case of non-compliance, inflammation, scars, and blemishes.

-DO NOT work out or excessive sweating for 10 days
+DO NOT work out or excessive sweat for 10 days

 DO NOT WET THE AREA (use food plastic foil or Tegaderm band-aid to cover the area while showering, and gently remove it right after.
-Make sure do not pull ink with foil).
+Make sure not to pull ink with foil).

 DO NOT SWIM, SOAK in hot tubs, NO SAUNAS for a minimum of 40 days

-Do not sunbathe or have direct sun exposure on areas for 40 days.
+Do not sunbathe or have direct sun exposure in areas for 40 days.
 DO NOT USE ANY SUNSCREEN for that time.
 Your body must be completely healed

 DO NOT SPRAY TANNING for 40 days.